Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Under stress, your SNS is responsible for the flight-or-fight response.
 It prompts your body to protect itself by fighting or fleeing the threat.
 When this happens, the SNS sends a message to your adrenal glands to release cortisol and adrenaline.

-These hormones will prompt your breathing to increase, your heart to beat faster, your blood vessels to dilate, and your digestion to slow to help your body with fighting or fleeing the danger.
+These hormones will prompt your breathing to increase, your heart to beat faster, your blood vessels to dilate, and your digestion to slow to help your body fight or flee the danger.
 Once the danger is over, your body should be returned to a normal, unstressed, pre-emergency state.
-However, if you are experiencing chronic stress and chronic stressors, your body will be unable to return to a pre-danger, stress-free state, instead it will remain in an on-going state of fight-or-flight.
+However, if you are experiencing chronic stress and chronic stressors, your body will be unable to return to a pre-danger, stress-free state, instead, it will remain in an ongoing state of fight-or-flight.

 Acute vs Chronic Stress